zoeskan/MCB185/PYTHON_REFERENCE.md

 ## Spacing ##

-(1) Use a maximum line length of 79 characters most of the time.
+(1) Use a maximum line length of 79 characters (most of the time).

 (2) Use 1 space around/after most operators, just like in English.
-But don't be robotic about it, as sometimes it's better not to use spaces.
+But don't be robotic about it, as sometimes it's clearer not to use spaces.

 + Yes: "Hello, my name is Ian.
 What's your name?"
 + No: "Hello,my name is Ian.What's your name?"
 + No: "Hello, my name is  Ian .
 What's your name?"
 + Yes: `if a > b: a, b = b, a`
-+ No: `if a>b: a,b=b,a`
++ No: `if a>b:a,b=b,a`
 + Yes: `print('hello', end='')` there is no space around keyword `=`
 + Yes: `c = (a**2 + b**2) ** 0.5` the interior looks better without spaces

 (3) Use vertical spacing (blank lines) to separate logic, just as you would use paragraph structure in English.

 (4) The Python convention is to use 4 spaces to indent.
-However, in this class, you **must use tabs**.
+However, in MCB185, you **must use tabs**.

 ## Naming Convenentions ##